 About Me

 I earned my BS in Political Science from Boise State University, where I also competed in speech and debate all four years.
-Afterwards, I spent time coaching debate and advocacy at a correctional facility in Idaho, which remains a highlight of my life and shapes my thinking about and therapy.
+Afterwards, I spent time coaching debate and advocacy at a correctional facility in Idaho, which remains a highlight of my life and continues to shape my thinking about therapy - I’ll meet you where you’re at, and always believe in your capacity to change.
 Before discovering my path to becoming a therapist, I spent five years in legal administrative work, including four years in Washington, DC, as an executive assistant at an international law firm.
-In 2021, I returned to school and earned my Master’s in Mental Health Counseling from Fordham University in 2023.
-Before opening my private practice, I gained experience at a group practice working with adolescents, adults, and couples.
+In 2021, I returned to school and graduated with my Master’s in Mental Health Counseling from Fordham University in 2023.

 More about my education and experience: